hkmshb/rezume/README.rst

 Rezume
 ======

-A CLI tool to easily setup a new text-based Resume.
+A CLI tool to easily manage a text-based Resume.